-Risk ID Rating Lead Outcome Description Likelihood Impact Controls in Place Last Review Next Review R97 HIGH UKHSA Emerging infectious diseases Based upon the experience of the outbreak of SARS and, more recently, MERS and Ebola, the likely worst-case impact of such an outbreak originating outside the UK would be cases occurring amongst returning travellers and their families and close contacts, with spread to health care workers within a hospital setting.
-However, it is unlikely to present a wider threat to the UK through the sustained spread.
-3 3 NHS Vaccination Programme Specialist capability and capacity planning in NHS trusts Comprehensive surveillance systems and response arrangements Sept 2022 Sept 2023 R98 MEDIUM Local Authorities (SE) Outbreak of animal disease A disease is introduced into a predominantly sheep area, and infected animals are sold at market or moved to other premises before the disease is detected, resulting in widely dispersed multiple outbreaks.
+Risk ID Rating Lead Outcome Description Likelihood Impact Controls in Place Last Review Next Review R80 MEDIUM Local Authorities (SE) Major Outbreak of animal disease A disease is introduced into a predominantly sheep area, and infected animals are sold at market or moved to other premises before the disease is detected, resulting in widely dispersed multiple outbreaks.
 Assessment based on the need to cull and dispose of up to 4 million animals with up to 900 infected premises across the UK.
 Movement of all susceptible livestock is prohibited unless licensed.
 Economic and reputational losses to the agriculture and food chain industry.
 Loss of disease-free status resulting in EU and third-country import bans on livestock and livestock products from susceptible animals.
 2 2 Animal Health Act 1981 Animal Health Act 2002 Other secondary legislation and EU directives National disease control strategies Sept 2022 Sept 2024

-Societal Risks
+9.3 Societal Risks